 Tip 2: if the event is offsite, remind leaders in advance that the venue is an extension of the workplace and the same behaviours and conduct are expected there.
 For example, encourage Managers to be accountable for their direct reports so any disrespectful or dangerous behaviour can be immediately addressed in line with your company policies.

 Tip 3: appoint staff ‘supervisors’ to monitor behaviour during the event, particularly if alcohol is being served.

 Tip 4: consider a ‘get home safe’ plan for staff.
 This could involve an Uber discount or hiring a minibus for the event.
 Exiting an event is often a time when people are exposed to a higher level of risk.
 Certain legislation extends to journeys to and from work, which could leave your business liable in the event of an injury.

 It is important to reward your staff for their hard work and commitment throughout the year.
-However, incurring a workers’ compensation claim from poor supervision or inadequate planning can spoil the celebrations and reduce the likelihood of future events.
-Communicate your business expectations early and remind everyone to enjoy themselves without putting each other and the business at risk.
+However, incurring a workplace injury from poor supervision or inadequate planning can spoil the celebrations and reduce the likelihood of future events going ahead.
+Be sure to communicate the business’ expectations early and remind everyone to enjoy themselves without putting each other and the business at risk.

 Client Manager – Risk Consulting